icharo-tb/GW2_SRS/ETL/EXTRACT_00/resume.md

 **Workflow**
 - Extraction of JSON data via Web Scraping on GW2 Wingman webpage
-- Sort of boss logs
+- Sorting boss logs
-- Files on Gorseval folder are the original .zevtc files from Elite Insights API
+- Extra: Files on Gorseval folder are the original .zevtc files from Elite Insights API